 It isn't always enough to save the same amount of money each year for your retirement.
-We encourage you to set a scheduled increase of 1% to your contributions every year, until you are saving a total of at least 10%.
+Enroll in auto increase to automatically save a little more each year until you are contributing at least 10% in addition to your employer match.